 “When a man walks into my office unattended by a by his wife, mother or sister, I know that this is probably not a serious prospect,” says an independent real estate broker.

-“It is man’s nature to make pointless, non-serious inquiries, but a woman usually means business when it comes to investigation of residential options.”
+“It is man’s nature to make pointless, non-serious inquiries, but a woman usually means business when it comes to the investigation of residential options.”

 We hope you found this home buying help for single moms useful.
 Do share your own experience as a single woman first-time home buyer in the comments below.